What to do if buying a home without building regulations

-Before you buy a property that does not have building regulations approval:
+Before you buy a property without building regulations approval:

 - Discuss the issue with your conveyancing solicitor; they can advise you on possible options, and assess any gaps in paperwork from the vendor.

-- Talk in detail to your surveyor about the condition of the building, and where practical ask them to walk you round the property highlighting possible issues.
+- Talk in detail to your surveyor about the condition of the building, and where practical ask them to walk you around the property highlighting possible issues.

 - Look carefully into the options available to you.